 Remember that UV levels are most intense during the middle of the day.

-During this time of year, most people with fair to olive skin need just a few minutes of mid-morning or mid-afternoon sun exposure to the face, arms, hands (or equivalent area of skin) for vitamin D. Be extra cautious in the middle of the day when UV levels are most intense.
+During this time of year, most people with fair to olive skin need just a few minutes of mid-morning or mid-afternoon sun exposure for vitamin D. Be extra cautious in the middle of the day when UV levels are most intense.
 People with naturally very dark skin may need 3 to 6 times this amount.

 In Victoria from May to August, when the UV falls below 3, sun protection is not required unless outside for extended periods, near highly reflective surfaces such as snow, or when the UV reaches 3 and above.

-During these months, most people need between two to three hours of midday winter sun exposure spread over a week, to the face, arms, hands (or equivalent area of skin) to help with their vitamin D levels.
+During these months, most people need between two to three hours of midday winter sun exposure spread over a week to help with their vitamin D levels.
 People with naturally very dark skin may need 3 to 6 times this amount of exposure.

 If you're worried about your vitamin D levels, speak to your doctor.
 Levels can be tested with a simple blood test and options such as supplements can be discussed depending on your circumstances.